-I shared earlier about the fun I had with the jcpenney Secret Santa project.
+I had fun with the jcpenney Secret Santa project this year.
 When we were asked to provide gift suggestions for our Secret Santas, I headed over to the website, and immediately fell in love with a set of stainless cookware that I ended up getting.

 Part of what made me love it was the fact that there were so . . . many . . . pieces.
 I might only actually need a few new skillets . . . but if I could get three more things plus the lids plus some utensils . . . why not?!?!?!